• Skip to primary navigation

 • 2 tablespoon Avocado Oil - or oil of choice

-• 1 Medium Onion - Finely Chopped
+• 1 Medium Onion - finely Chopped

-• 3 Cloves Garlic - Minced
+• 3 Cloves Garlic - minced

 • 8 Cups Chicken Stock - above

-• 1 Large Spiralized Zucchini - click link for instructions
+• 1 Large Spiralized Zucchini - click link for instructions or buy pre-cut frozen zucchini noodles

 • ¼ tsp.
 Ground Thyme